probmods/dippl/lectures/04-factorseq.md

 print(Enumerate(binomial, 2))
 ~~~

-Next we can break this factor into an equivalent two factors, and again move one of them up:
+But we can do much better by noticing that this factor can be broken into an equivalent two factors, and again one can be moves up:

 ~~~
 var binomial = function(){